microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

         .Get(s => s.SolutionFolders)
         .Where(f => f.VisualPath.StartsWith(visualPath) && f.VisualPath != visualPath)
         .With(f => f.Name)
-        .ExecuteQueryAsync(cancellationToken);
+        .QueryAsync(cancellationToken);
 ```

-## Enumerating files with additional information in a project/solution folder
+## Enumerating source files with additional information in a project/solution folder

 Here is an example enumerating all .xaml files in a project and its code generator: